Wake County voters will see three local bond referendums on their November ballot.

-The tax rate increase for the WCPSS construction would be 2.3 cents if approved, 1.15 cents for Wake Tech’s bond and 0.35 cents for the parks, open space and recreation bond.
+The tax rate increase for the WCPSS construction would be 2.3 cents per $100 if approved, 1.15 cents per $100 for Wake Tech’s bond and 0.35 cents per $100 for the parks, open space and recreation bond.

 Commissioners and county staff stress that the county will be responsible for WCPSS and Wake Tech’s construction needs and that they will build and repair schools regardless of whether the bonds are approved.
-It will just be more expensive.
+It would just be more expensive without the bonds.

-The wording you’ll see on the ballot is intentionally vague and won’t list specific projects.
+The ballot doesn’t list specific projects.
 That gives the county some flexibility in case of an emergency, if economic factors change or unique opportunities present themselves.
-But we do have some idea of the projects intended for the bond money.
+But we do have some idea of the intended projects.

 WCPSS relies on the seven-year construction plan agreed on by both the commissioners and Wake County school board.
 Of the $548 million, $140 million is planned for new schools including South Lakes Elementary School in Fuquay-Varina, a middle school in Fuquay-Varina, an elementary school in Apex, two elementary schools in southwest Wake County, a new high school in southwest Wake County and an unidentified elementary school.

-The construction plan calls for another $283 million of the school bond to go toward complete and partial renovations at the following schools: Wiley Elementary, Stough Elementary, East Wake Middle, Conn Elementary, Fuquay-Varina High, Fuller Elementary, York Elementary, Swift Creek Elementary, West Millbrook Middle, Baucom Elementary and an unidentified middle school.
+The construction plan calls for about $280 million of the school bond to go toward complete and partial renovations at these schools: Wiley Elementary, Stough Elementary, East Wake Middle, Conn Elementary, Fuquay-Varina High, Fuller Elementary, York Elementary, Swift Creek Elementary, West Millbrook Middle, Baucom Elementary and an unidentified middle school.

 To round out the rest of the school bond money, $89 million would go to technology, infrastructure and property management and there’s $36 million for contingency and management.

 Again, the wording is intentionally vague, but we have a rough idea of what would be included in the bond thanks to the county’s open space and park master plans.